j2020v/eng42-python-basics/README.md

 This repo contains our basics for python.
 This course will cover the following:
 1. Setup
 ## Data Types
-- How to define/ Syntax -  place f in the beginning of the string then use {} to interpolate python variables inside
+- How to define/ Syntax

-- How to access/ How is it organised -
+- How to access/ How is it organised
 - How to add to a list or a dictionary - lists keep objects in order of index and it's defined by []
 <p> i.
 Strings - list of characters and are in ' '</p>
 <p>ii.
 Integer - whole numbers </p>